 You will be prompted to enter your NetID and password to use SAS.
 If you do not remember your NetID, go to https://netid.uconn.edu/ and use the "Find NetID" feature.

-Starting the Fall of 2013 UConn Google Apps was extended to faculty at the university.
-The core services (Calendar, Drive, Hangout, Sites, Groups) can be accessed through an opt-in process which includes the same contractual user level agreement as the students.
+G Suite Apps (formally Google Apps for Education) is available for university faculty.
+The core services (Calendar, Drive, Hangout, Sites, Groups) are available by creating an account and includes the same contractual user level agreement as the students.
+You can also opt in to UConn Google Apps Public Services.
+Some examples of current public services are Google+, Picasa Web Albums, Google Analytics, Blogger, YouTube, Google News, Google Places.
 The various applications across Google Apps makes it easy to find new innovative methods to teach.
 What makes this work well is that many students are already using these applications so integration into the classroom should be seamless.
 Your UConn Google Apps username is not your NetID but your UConn email address.

 University email accounts and calendars for faculty and staff are hosted on Microsoft Office 365.
 Office 365 is a cloud-hosted service that includes access to productivity and collaboration applications, available through the O365 online portal.
 Microsoft frequently adds new applications.
 For a preview of what services and updates are coming, visit their Office 365 Roadmap.